Johnny Martorano: 60 Minutes interview

 On January 15, 2008, Martorano was interviewed by Steve Kroft on the CBS News television program 60 Minutes.
 Initially, Martorano had agreed to be interviewed by Ed Bradley, a former Mount Saint Charles Academy classmate, but Bradley died before this could occur.
 During the interview, Martorano expressed remorse for having killed Elizabeth Dickson, the woman in the car in Dorchester.

-Although his friends Whitey Bulger and Stephen Flemmi are considered by many criminologists and investigators to be serial killers, Martorano told Kroft, "I might be a vigilante, but not a serial killer.
+In the interview, Martorano told Kroft, "I might be a vigilante, but not a serial killer.
 Serial killers, you have to stop them.
 They'll never stop, they enjoy it.
 I never enjoyed it.
 I don't enjoy risking my life but if the cause was right, I would."

 Whitey Bulger trial

 In June 2013, Martorano testified as a prosecution witness in Whitey Bulger's trial in Boston, Massachusetts.